 All Core requirements should be completed by the end of the junior year.
 Individual courses can meet a maximum of two Core Requirements.
 With the exception of the language proficiency requirement, Advanced Placement or International Baccalaureate examinations may not be used to satisfy any Core requirements.
 Transfer courses taken online may not be used to satisfy Core Requirements.

-Cultural Studies Seminars (8 units)
+CSP Seminars (8 units)

 Students may not drop or withdraw from a CSP seminar unless they withdraw from the College for that semester.
 A student who fails to successfully complete one or both CSP Seminars will be required to take WRD 201.